 Careful nutrition choices are key to improving your clients’ health and fitness – but uninformed decisions might stop them getting the results they want.
 Nutritional advice is given so readily these days that it can be quite difficult to distinguish between fact and fiction.

-But by not knowing the truth, your clients could be depriving their bodies of vital nutrients needed for muscle recovery and growth.
-We’ve uncovered the five biggest food myths within the world of health and fitness.
+But by not knowing the truth, your clients could be depriving themselves of vital nutrients needed for muscle recovery and growth.
+We’ve uncovered the five biggest food myths around.

 Eggs are bad for your heart

 The egg is a staple part of any balanced diet.
 It is packed with lean protein and a whole host of other essential nutrients.
 However, due to their cholesterol content, there is a common misconception that eggs, in particular yolks, are bad for the heart.

 In actual fact, an egg yolk contains heart-healthy omega-3 fatty acids and many of the B vitamins which are proven to prevent heart disease and enhance muscle contraction.
 It is also one of the few natural sources of Vitamin D and L-arginine, an amino acid which helps with the release of growth hormones.

 So although egg yolks contain high levels of cholesterol, eggs provide tangible health benefits when consumed in moderation, and to say they are bad for the heart is clearly wide of the mark.

 The C word.
 We know.
 Carbohydrates seem to be one of the hottest weight-loss topics around, with more people turning to low-carb diets in a bid to improve their general health.
 But cutting carbs almost completely for their diet could be detrimental to your clients’ day-to-day health on a number of levels.